 After I gave birth, I figured that I would be sleep deprived for a while but that eventually, Tiny would settle into a sleep pattern that worked for her and I would finally get some much needed shut eye.

-I am one tired mama!
+8 years later and I am one tired mama!
 I am someone who NEEDS to sleep.
 And I get none.

 We all know how important it is to allow our body and mind to get adequate rest.
 Without sleep we are less productive, less focused, moody (cough, cough), and certainly not as energetic as we could be.
 Lack of sleep also lowers our immune system and does not give the body adequate time to heal from injuries or illness.
 Studies have also proven that lack of proper sleep contributes to obesity.